 My parents gave me a beautiful watch for my 20th birthday.
 40 years later it’s still on my wrist and still bears witness to all the moments in my life – both momentous and mundane.
 While I have dropped the watch off at the watchmaker for regular maintenance, I’m always careful to tell them not to touch up its nicked and chipped finish.
 After all, the collection of scratches, scrapes, scars, and scuffs are not imperfections, they’re reminders of miles traveled and times measured.

-The other day I was to a corporate audience in Anaheim, California.
+The other day I was speaking to a corporate audience in Anaheim, California.
 When I got off the stage, I met a business owner who wanted to talk about her company.
 We spent some time together chatting about her business and her .
 When we got done, my new friend paid me a lovely compliment:

 “You’re exactly the same on stage as you are in person.”